hyperledger/caliper/docs/vNext/Architecture.md

 The internal Caliper modules only deal with predefined messages whose content is independent of how the messages are sent.
 The module that sends the messages between the processes is swappable, thus enabling different communication methods.

 The deployment model is configurable with the following two setting keys:
-* `caliper-worker-remote`: if set to `false` (the default), then the master process will spawn the required number of worker processes locally, resulting in the models 1 or 2.
+* `caliper-worker-remote`: if set to `false` (the default), then the manager process will spawn the required number of worker processes locally, resulting in the models 1 or 2.
 * `caliper-worker-communication-method`: can take the values `process` (the default) or `mqtt` and determines the message transport implementation to use.
 The `process` communication corresponds to the first model, while `mqtt` denotes models 2 and 3.

 The following table summarizes the different models and how to select them: